 Our tour in Ohrid and Ohrid Lake

-The tour guides told us a lot about the history and specifics of the lake: Ohrid lake is considered to be 2 or 3 million years old, it is the largest lake on the Balkans and one of the oldest lakes in Europe.
+The tour guides told us a lot about the history and specifics of Ohrid Lake: Ohrid lake is considered to be 2 or 3 million years old, it is the largest lake on the Balkans and one of the oldest lakes in Europe.

-Back in Ohrid in the following days we explored the picturesque streets with pavement and houses that were a few hundred years old.
+We then decided to explore the picturesque streets with pavement and houses that were a few hundred years old.
 We felt as we were going back in time.
-The city is built on a hill and many of the streets are quite steep – we walked all day and I was thinking of weight loss.
+The city is built on a hill and many of the streets are quite steep; we walked all day and I was thinking of weight loss.
 Later I learned that walking uphill burns up to 60% percent more calories.
-It is a rather small city – with a population of only 40.000 and when going there on a family vacation, it allows you to feel in peace and recover from the noise of the big city and work.
+It is a rather small city; with a population of only 40.000 and when going there on a family vacation, it allows you to feel in peace and recover from the noise of the big city and work.
 Fresh air and nature.

 Our next destination was Galicica national park.
 We would have been lost without our guide here; there are hundred of trails in the park and sometimes they are not marked as well, but they are all beautiful nature and one could spend weeks exploring them.
 We took the Velestovo village trail; it is situated just above Ohrid.
 This village has only 45 residents and we felt as if time had stopped here.
 This was a five hour walk to the highest point of the park; one should be well prepared for hiking.